openhab/openhab1-addons/bundles/binding/org.openhab.binding.milight/README.md

 * `<steps>` is valid for RGBW bulbs only and has to be used with `commandType=brightness`.

-This optional setting can be used if your RGBW bulbs are not dimming in 27 steps as this is the default [(See the API)](http://www.limitlessled.com/dev/).
+This optional setting can be used if your RGBW bulbs are not dimming in 27 steps as this is the default [(See an archive of the API)](https://github.com/Fantasmos/LimitlessLED-DevAPI).

 ## Limitations